skyler544/minus-one/README.md

 - No GNOME Software; [use Bazaar](https://flathub.org/en/apps/io.github.kolunmi.Bazaar) if you want a flatpak app store.

 ### Usage
+> [!CAUTION]
-You almost certainly do not want to use this image directly.
+> You almost certainly do not want to use this image directly.
 You would be much better served by forking this repo or creating a new one entirely.

 If you still want to try this though, here's how to install it:
 1. Install Fedora Silverblue 42 using [this iso](https://dl.fedoraproject.org/pub/fedora/linux/releases/42/Silverblue/x86_64/iso/Fedora-Silverblue-ostree-x86_64-42-1.1.iso).
 2. Follow the normal Fedora setup.
 3. After creating your user, open the terminal and run the following command:
 ```bash
 sudo bootc switch ghcr.io/skyler544/minus-one && systemctl reboot
 ```
+> [!TIP]
-**Known caveat:** Gnome software will immediately start trying to update you to the latest Fedora, which could block you from using `bootc`.
+> GNOME Software will immediately start trying to update you to the latest Fedora, which could block you from using `bootc`.
 You may therefore need to run `rpm-ostree cancel` in the terminal before using `bootc switch`.

 4. Once the machine has rebooted and you've logged in for the first time, go and grab a cup of coffee while the Fedora flatpaks are replaced by Flathub equivalents and a useful set of default flatpaks are installed.
 This happens in the background and may take around 15 minutes depending on your internet connection speed.
 5. Optionally, add your user to the `docker` group: `sudo usermod -aG docker "$USER"`.
 Log out and back in for this to take effect.
 6. Use your machine normally.
 Updates happen silently in the background; the base system is updated once a week and flatpaks are updated once a day.
 Base system updates require a reboot.